This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Whether using dried or canned, the key is to cook them until they are very soft.
-If using canned chickpeas, rinse them and put them in a pot of water.
-Boil for about 20-30 minutes until they get really soft.
-Drain them in a sieve.If starting with dried chickpeas, look at the instructions on How to Cook Dried Chickpeas.
-You will have to soak them for 6 hours and then cook them until soft and mushy (about 1-1.5 hours).
+- Whether using dried or canned, cook them until they are very soft.
+For canned chickpeas, rinse them and put them in a pot of water and one teaspoon of baking soda.
+Boil for about 20-30 minutes until they get mushy.
+Drain them in a sieve.For dried chickpeas, rinse them under cold water and soak them for a minimum of 6 hours.
+Then, cook them in plenty of water and one teaspoon of baking soda until soft and mushy (about 1-1.5 hours).
+Drain them in a sieve.
+For more tips, check my post How to Cook Dried Chickpeas.

-- Taste test and adjust the flavor according to your preferences.Serve the homemade hummus garnished with parsley, whole chickpeas, red chili powder, and a drizzle of olive oil for added flavor and presentation.
+- Taste and adjust the flavor according to your preferences.Serve the homemade hummus garnished with parsley, whole chickpeas, red chili powder, and a drizzle of olive oil for added flavor and presentation.

 Video